 Journalists demand transparency & a fair share in Google deals

-After years of resisting demands to pay for news, Google said in a surprise announcement on 25 June it had reached deals with a number of news publishers around the world.
+After years of resisting demands to pay for news, Google said in a surprise announcement on 25 June that it had reached deals with a number of news publishers around the world.

-The International and European Federations of Journalists (IFJ/EFJ) and their affiliates including the NUJ are demanding transparency on the deals and assurances that journalists will receive their share.
+The International and European Federations of Journalists (IFJ/EFJ) and their affiliates, including the NUJ, are demanding transparency on the deals and assurances that journalists will receive their share.

-Deals between Google and news publishers were signed in several countries, including Australia, Brazil, and Germany, and were part, the tech giant said, of a "new experience that would focus on high-quality content and help participating publishers monetize it."
+Deals between Google and news publishers were signed in several countries, including Australia, Brazil and Germany, and were part, the tech giant said, of a "new experience that would focus on high-quality content and help participating publishers monetize it."

 No details were made available, but the agreements appear to cover entire pieces, not only snippets (limited words), packaged in new products (not clear).
 Sums paid total "hundreds of thousands of euros for a big newspaper", according to a French publisher.